Estimated reading time: 6 minutes

 Finance Canada Read of the Week

-One of the biggest talks in Canada for the budget came in the name of a 3.5% grocery bill increase for 2019.
+One of the most significant talks in Canada for the budget came in the name of a 3.5% grocery bill increase for 2019.

 It’s not so shocking as food prices tend to increase in the new year as a right of passage into what seems to be pulling money out of thin air for consumers.